-9. If birds from flocks infected with SE or ST are slaughtered, please describe the measures that shall be implemented by the FBO (i.e. the farmer) and the CA to ensure that fresh poultry meat meet the relevant EU microbiological criteria (row 1.28 of Chapter 1 of Annex I to Regulation (EC) No 2073/2005): absence of SE/ST in 5 samples of 25g:
+9.If birds from flocks infected with SE or ST are slaughtered, please describe the measures that shall be implemented by the FBO and the CA to ensure that fresh poultry meat meet the relevant EU microbiological criteria (row 1.28 of Chapter 1 of Annex I to Regulation (EC) No 2073/2005): absence of SE/ST in 5 samples of 25g:

-Measures implemented by the FBO (max.
-32000 chars) :
+Measures implemented by the FBO (farm level)

 This is not widely applicable.
-In Ireland, Salmonella positive turkey breeders are generally culled and sent for rendering and therefore positive flocks or carcases rarely enter the slaughterhouse.
+In Ireland, Salmonella positive table egg layers are generally culled and sent for rendering and therefore positive flocks or carcases rarely enter the slaughterhouse.
 If Salmonella enteriditis/typhimurium positive flocks are sent for sanitary slaughter, this is only following agreement between DAFM and the slaughterhouse and positive flocks must be slaughtered at the end of the day.
 All eggs are destroyed and sent for rendering.
 On the rare occasion that Salmonella positive flocks are exported to the U.K. for slaughter and heat treatment (destined for human consumption), the slaughterhouse is advised of this by the FBO in advance of any birds being exported.
 All poultry meat placed on market complies with EU bacteriological requirements.

-Measures implemented by the CA (max.
-32000 chars) :
+Measures implemented by the FBO (slaughterhouse level)

 Increased neck-flap sampling (60 industry and 60 DAFM neck flap samples) must be taken from the positive flock.
 Meat from the positive flock must be frozen and maintained under control of DAFM with spatial separation from other (Salmonella negative) flocks until both industry and official samples are returned and are all negative for Salmonella enteritidis or Salmonella typhimurium.
+Positive flocks must be slaughtered at the end of the day with subsequent cleaning and disinfection.